MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 "It might be hard to understand now but these films had a profound affect on European cinema.
 They inspired the French 'New Wave' of Goddard and Truffaut; the 'Kitchen Sink' realism of the 60's in the UK; the students of the Polish Film School" [@deakinsWhenDidSoft2017]

-# Post War French Cinema
+# French Cinema and its New Wave

 **Overall, the influence of Italian neorealism on the French New Wave was significant, and it helped to shape the movement's focus on realism and its rejection of traditional cinematic forms and conventions.
 This influence can be seen in the work of French New Wave filmmakers such as François Truffaut and Jean-Luc Godard, who were heavily influenced by Italian neorealism and its techniques and approaches. **